 To book a mediation with Gregory Lindstrom, please call ADR Case Manager Meghan Lettington at (949) 760-5288 or write to her using the form below.

-Gregory P. Lindstrom is a member of Phillips ADR’s distinguished panel of neutrals.
+Gregory P. Lindstrom is a member of Phillips ADR Services’ distinguished panel of neutrals.
 He was a senior litigation partner of Latham & Watkins and former General Counsel of The Irvine Company.
 He has been a full-time mediator and arbitrator since 2012.
 Greg’s combination of extensive litigation experience and deep business expertise allows him to bring the perspective of both an advocate and the client to the resolution of complex disputes and make him a valued member of the Phillips ADR team.

 Greg was born and raised in California.
 He attended the University of California at Los Angeles, graduating summa cum laude in 1975.
 He majored in economics with a focus on law and economics.
 He continued his studies at the University of Chicago Law School, where he worked closely with renowned professor (now Judge) Richard Posner.
 He received his J.D. degree in 1978, and returned to California.